highchair/artinruins-com/_property/builders-iron-foundry-office.md

 ### History

 This building is a single building out of the larger [Builder’s Iron Foundry]({% link _property/builders-iron-foundry.md %}) to the northwest.
 The complex grew over time in a densely built industrial area.

 Of what remains in the area, the Portland Group Plumbing Supply building next door was previously Pittsburgh Plate Glass, built in 1939 (before a G.M.
 Hopkins map was drawn but after the 1939 aerial photo was taken).

 The site of the current adult club “Fantasies” on the other side was built on the former location of a large wood-frame structure for the Textile Finishing Machine Company.
 The building was razed between 1997 and 2003 when the Fantasies building appears in an aerial photo.

 ***

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002, hosted by ProvPlan.org (now defunct)_
+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and RIHPHC, 2001-2002_

 (Excerpt including description of the office)